Division Links

 • Open burning may be prohibited in some areas of the state.

-There are three ways to complete the open burn permit application:
+There are two ways to complete the open burn permit application:

 • Internet